STAT540-UBC/seminar-02b/sm2b_intro_to_ggplot.md

 -   **ggplot2::scale_y\_log10()** - Reverse y-axis.
 -   **ggplot2::coord_flip()** - Flip x and y axes.

-## Part 1: First time ggplot-ing (contains excerpts from [Ch.
-3 of R for Data Science](http://r4ds.had.co.nz/data-visualisation.html))
+# Part 1: First time ggplot-ing

 Open a new .Rmd file.
 This is where we will work on ggplot2.